Capabilities-Limited/cva6-build-notes/cva6-adding-a-perhipheral.md

 +                    ] [get_ips $ipName]
 ```

-In the above, the arguments to `create_ip` describe the component to be instantiated, and the `set_property` arguments pass the arguments that can specilialise our particular IP: in our case telling the Mac that that the board has an "RGMII" Phy.
+In the above, the arguments to `create_ip` describe the component to be instantiated, and the `set_property` arguments pass the arguments that can specialise our particular IP: in our case telling the Mac that that the board has an "RGMII" Phy.

 We then add the required references for the new IP to the Makefile and run.tcl scripts for the FPGA build as a whole.
 The IP is also listed, again with parameters specialised, in ariane_xilinx_ip.yml: